-At a glance: Self-reporting networks (SRNs), also known as self-attributing networks, communicate attributable events via API.
-SRNs don't use AppsFlyer attribution links.
+At a glance: Learn about self-reporting networks (SRNs), AKA self-attributing networks, which communicate attributable events via APIs, vs. attribution links used by non-SRNs.

 |Google Marketing Platform||Apple Search Ads||Google Ads||Snapchat||Tencent Social Ads||Yahoo!
 Search Ads||Verizon Media|